 Briles spent but one season in the minor leagues before landing in the majors at age 21 with the St. Louis Cardinals.
 In 1964, he pitched for the Tulsa Oilers of the AA Texas League and won 11 games while losing 6 with a 2.79 earned run average.
 After a 3-3 ( 3.50 ERA) rookie season with the Cards, Briles only won 4 of 19 games during his sophomore year however did manage a 3.21 ERA which was indicative throughout his 14-year major league career (129 wins-112 Loses, .535 Win % with a career 3.44 ERA).
 In 1967, Nellie led the National League with his .737 Win % (15-4).
 His 2.43 ERA led the Cardinal pitching staff which included Hall of Famers Bob Gibson (13-7, 2.98) and Steve Carlton (14-9, 2.98).
 Only Dick Hughes (16-6, 2.67) won more games.
 The '67 Cardinals (101-60) won the National League pennant and beat the Boston Red Sox 4 games to 3 to capture the World Series.
 Briles hurled a complete game 5-2 victory in game 3 while the legendary Gibson took care of the rest by tossing 2-1, 6-0, and 7-2 complete game triumphs.
 Briles tossed a total of 11 innings with a 1.64 ERA.

 At age 18, in 1956 after the bidding of Fresno State coach Pete Beiden, Gillick hitch-hiked to the tiny prairie community of Vulcan, Alberta Canada where he pitched for the Elks of the Alberta Foothills-Wheatbelt League for a salary of $250/mo.
-Gillick never won a game for Vulcan but supposedly won 3 games including a no-hitter in one game and striking out 17 in another as a tournament pick-up for the Granum White Sox.
+Gillick never won a game for Vulcan but supposedly won three games including a no-hitter in one game and striking out 17 in another as a tournament pick-up for the Granum White Sox.
 He returned to pitch for Granum during the summer of 1957 and the following summer, Gillick was 0-3 with a 10.41 ERA for the Edmonton Eskimos of the Western Canada League.
 He was one of 15 USC players to suit up in the WCL including five Edmonton Eskimos.
 Gillick was a roommate of pitcher Bruce Gardiner who a few years later committed suicide.

 In 1959, at age 21, Gillick signed a contract with the Baltimore Orioles organization and pitched for the Stockton Ports of the Class-C California League.
 In his rookie season, he went 9-5 with a 3.78 ERA.
-He spent 5 seasons in the minor leagues ('59-'63) advancing as high as AAA with the Vancouver Mounties of the Pacific Coast League, and the Rochester Red Wings and Elmira Pioneers, both of the AAA International League.
+He spent five seasons in the minor leagues ('59-'63) advancing as high as AAA with the Vancouver Mounties of the Pacific Coast League, and the Rochester Red Wings and Elmira Pioneers, both of the AAA International League.
 His best season as a professional came in 1960 when he went 11-2 with a 1.91 ERA for the 82-56 champion Fox Cities Foxes of the level-B Illinois-Indiana-Iowa League.
 Gillick led all Fox City pitchers in Win % (.846), ERA (1.91 min.
 50 inn.) and K's/9inn (9.2).
-Other Oriole farmhands included 2nd baseman Earl Weaver (.233), Cal Ripken Sr. (.281), Dean Chance (12-9), and 18 year old Boog Powell who led the Foxes in hitting with his .312 average.
+Other Oriole farmhands included 2nd baseman Earl Weaver (.233), Cal Ripken Sr. (.281), Dean Chance (12-9), and 18-year-old Boog Powell who led the Foxes in hitting with his .312 average.

 Gillick won 45 games while losing 32 (.584 win %) with an impressive career .342 earned run average during his 5-year pro stint.
 In 1965, Gillick pitched for the United Baseball Congress semi-pro World Series champion Wichita Rapid Transit Dreamliners.
 The Liners finished the prestigious tournament with a perfect 7-0 record defeating the Liberal, Kansas Bee Jays 11-6 in the final.
-Gillick defeated Bobby Doig and the Humboldt-Eureka Crabs 3-2 in a fourth-round contest.
-For the tournament, Gillick pitched 13 innings allowing 1 earned run while striking out 18 batters.
+Gillick defeated Bobby Doig and the Humboldt Crabs 3-2 in a fourth-round contest.
+For the tournament, Gillick pitched 13 innings allowing one earned run while striking out 18 batters.
 He was named to the NBC All-American team and was previously named Top Pitcher in the Kansas state tournament.
 Unlike his father Larry Gillick, who was a right-handed pitcher, Pat was a crafty lefty who relied on control and breaking pitches.
 Although arm problems ended his career as a player, they didn't end his baseball career as an executive.
 Championships seemed to follow Gillick no matter where he roamed.

 In 1997, Pat Gillick was inducted into the Canadian Baseball Hall of Fame.
 In 2011, he became a member of Major League Baseball's Hall of Fame.
 As of today, 2016, Gillick is President of the Philadelphia Phillies.